abcsFrederick/CHAMPAGNE/README.md

 ### nextflow pipeline

-You can run the nextflow pipeline directly from GitHub.
+You can run the nextflow pipeline directly by specifying this GitHub repo.
-You will need nextflow and singularity or docker installed.
+You will need nextflow and either singularity or docker installed.

 ```sh
 nextflow run CCBR/CHAMPAGNE -profile test,singularity